thorlindberg/thesis/dissertation/4-1 background-company.md

-{"sub":"Company partnership, case and material"}
+{"sub":"Company Partnership, Case and Material"}

 As seen in {"ref":"organisation"}, there are two identifiable hierarchies that form a relationship between case partner and development.
 The top half of this diagram flows from partner to a formulated case.
 The bottom half of this diagram flows from developer to a product delivery.